 The Lord did not require David to prove or demonstrate that he deeply felt his guiltiness and was truly repentant by going forward at a meeting to weep and sob.
-Nor did He require him to inflict suffering upon himself in doing some penance.
+He did not require him to inflict suffering upon himself in doing some penance or self-abuse.
+He did not deny him access to Himself.
 To receive forgiveness he did not have to DO some act to prove to others that he was a sinner.
 He was not "stubborn" or "wicked" because he did not get up off his throne and kneel down somewhere or fling himself at Nathan's feet.
 He simply confessed with his mouth (Rom.
 10:9-10) that he had sinned against God.
 Uriah the Hittite was dead, so he could not confess to him.
-He was not required to drag all the ugly details out for Nathan and any courtiers standing around to hear.
+He was not required to drag all the ugly details out for Nathan or any courtiers standing around to hear.
 He did not have to go to a Roman Catholic, Anglican, Pentecostal nor Baptist altar or confessional to "get right with God."
 Rather, he had to acknowledge his sin and confess the most important offense, which was against the LORD.
 Thus, he knew the blessedness of true forgiveness.
-Romans 4:6 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works, 7 Saying, Blessed are they whose iniquities are forgiven, and whose sins are covered.
+Romans 4:6-7 Even as David also describeth the blessedness of the man, unto whom God imputeth righteousness without works, Saying, Blessed are they whose iniquities are forgiven, and whose sins are covered.

 Forgiveness Does Not Remove Consequences

 David still suffered the consequences of his sin.
 Forgiveness does not remove that.
 Do not make the mistake of thinking that because you are still dealing with the results of your sin therefore you are not forgiven.
-God forgives the sin and the penalty is removed because Jesus Christ paid it, but the results you may have to live with.
+God forgives the sin and the penalty is removed because Jesus Christ paid it, but the results you may have to live with long afterwards.
 For example, someone who has had a baby through fornication or adultery will have to deal with the results and reminder of that sin the rest of their life.
 A woman who has had an abortion may have to deal with depression, infertility, or health problems for the rest of her life.
-A former drug addict may suffer mental, health and other problems.
-Someone who viewed pornography may struggle with dreams and evil imaginations.
-A divorced person is to remain single till the former spouse dies (Rom.
-7:2-3).
+A former drug addict may suffer mental, health, and other problems.
+Someone who viewed pornography may struggle with dreams, temptation, and evil imaginations.
+A pedophile will need to set safeguards for themselves and seek strict accountability in the church and their family and avoid being around children in any unsupervised situation.
 These results do not go away because we repent and receive forgiveness from God.
 But, the forgiveness is just as real.

-Chastening and suffering are often viewed as a result of sin.
-This is the case sometimes (John 5:14), and sometimes it is for the glory of God (John 9:2-3).
+Chastening and suffering are often viewed as a result of sin and this is the case sometimes (John 5:14), but sometimes these suffering is for the glory of God (John 9:2-3).
 When you are chastened do not assume that it means you are not forgiven.
-The Bible says that the Lord chastens every son, not just the "bad" ones.
-Hebrews 12:6 For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
-7 If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?
+The Bible says that the Lord chastens every son whom He receives, not just the "bad" ones.
+Hebrews 12:6-7 For whom the Lord loveth he chasteneth, and scourgeth every son whom he receiveth.
+If ye endure chastening, God dealeth with you as with sons; for what son is he whom the father chasteneth not?

 God's Forgiveness Is Greater than Accusations